 6. (Optional) You may want to deactivate the “Question Choice Related List” client script or modify the if statement in the script to be if (newValue == “3” || newValue == “5” || newValue == “21”) to show the Question Choice related list on list collector variables.

 7. You now have a list collector variable without having to create a whole new table.

-8. (Optional) You can now think about adding variable attributes such as no_filter or glide_list to alter the variable’s appearance on the form.
+8. (Optional) You can now consider adding variable attributes such as no_filter or glide_list to alter the variable’s appearance on the form.

-This can be used to easily convert multiple choice or select box variables into list collectors, but the real advantage to making these variables is when cleaning up catalog items with lots of checkboxes.
-I have seen many catalog items where there are five or more checkboxes with a “please select one or more options” help text with an onSubmit client script doing a check to see if the required number of checkboxes have been checked by the user.
-With a single, mandatory list collector the user can select any options they need with the added benefit of being less tedious than creating multiple checkbox variables.
-Keep in mind that list collectors also look different when viewing the item in Service Portal.
+This can be used to convert multiple-choice or select box variables into list collectors easily, but the real advantage to making these variables is when cleaning up catalog items with lots of checkboxes.
+I have seen many catalog items where there are five or more checkboxes with a “, please select one or more options” help text with an onSubmit client script doing a check to see if the user has checked the required number of checkboxes.
+With a single, mandatory list collector, the user can select any options they need with the added benefit of being less tedious than creating multiple checkbox variables.
+Remember that list collectors also look different when viewing the item in Service Portal.
 While the list collector is rather bulky on the regular catalog form, it is very clean when viewed in Service Portal.

 There will be times that a new table is preferable for populating a list collector variable, and this should not replace creating a regular list collector backed by a table, but it is immensely helpful when cleaning up catalog items and saving you from needing to create tons of checkboxes.

 If you’d like to learn even more ServiceNow tips and tricks, connect with the Covestic team at email@example.com.
 You can also check out another one of our ServiceNow tips and tricks blogs here.